Welcome to the Kennesaw State University School of Art and Design.

 and Cartersville Drive.

-More than 700 declared majors are enrolled in visual arts programs.
+More than 800 declared majors are enrolled in visual arts programs.
 The faculty includes 28 permanent, full-time professors, and 27 part-time faculty members.
 Our faculty are all practicing artists and scholars who provide an intense, professional learning environment for students.
 Students, faculty, and staff contribute regularly to the University and to Kennesaw State University’s creative communities.
 The school is fully accredited by the National Association of Schools of Art and Design.
-Our award-winning Visual Arts Building provides 32,000-square-feet of studio and classroom space with state-of-the-art equipment, including a Macintosh computer lab with Cintiq monitors for students.
+Our award-winning Visual Arts Building provides 32,000-square-feet of studio and classroom space with state-of-the-art equipment, including computer labs with Cintiq monitors for students.
 Construction will soon begin on a 21,000 square-foot expansion with studio spaces for the Printmaking, Painting and Drawing programs.

 The KSU School of Art and Design and the City of Atlanta are a powerful combination: we provide the education, and the city provides networking opportunities that launch careers into both the local and international creative industry.